robertjdoig/telement/Matthew_Duddington_Report.md

 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Triggerable%20EDIT.PNG "Storytelling custom Blueprint for tutorial room")

 ### First Person Character
 Robert initially modified the standard first person controller from the Unreal starter pack, maintaining basic movement and camera control.
-Following this we regually worked in tandum on various functions, this became our most complex Blueprint with a variety of functions growing within it.
-I will describe the most interesting examples for which I had significant responcibility:
+Following this we regularly worked in tandem on various functions, this became our most complex Blueprint with a variety of functions growing within it.
+I will describe the most interesting examples for which I had significant responsibility:

 **Add / subtract element system**
 This section of the Blueprint underwent significant revisions and additions over the course of the project.
 Evolving as the requirements for our players interactions and capabilities were modified.